mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 - programmatically generate transcripts of voice audio recordings;
 - programmatically generate described video, transcripts, closed captioning for video content created in both official languages;
 - programmatically generate animated American Sign Language or Quebec Sign Language from spoken word audio or video;
-- programmatically assign and display Flesch-Kincaid Reading grade level (or similar) for English content or Scolarius score for French content;
+- programmatically assign and display Flesch-Kincaid (or similar) readability tests to determine approximate grade level for English content or Scolarius score for French content;
 - conform to ATAG 2.0 Part B where editors are encouraged to adopt best practices while generating content, such that it is easier to comply with WCAG 2.0 AA.
 Where possible also conform to WCAG 2.1 and/or EN 301 549.

 ## 4. Scope